Learning incomplete factorization preconditioners for GMRES

 \section{Experiments \& Results}

 We evaluate our method on a synthetic dataset of problems arising from the discretization of the Poisson equation.
 The problem size in our experiments is $n=2\thinspace500$.
-We train on $200$ and evaluate the results on $10$ problem instances.
-The details for the dataset and implementation can be found in Appendix~\ref{sec:impl}.
+We train on $200$ and evaluate the preconditioner on $10$ unseen problems.
+It takes $5$ minutes to train the model for $100$ epochs excluding the time for the dataset generation.
+The implementation details can be found in Appendix~\ref{sec:impl}.